 Literally, queue calls are ‘calls held in queues’.
 You may not quite understand what exactly that means, but you’ve been in a call queue before.
-Queue calls are a vital part of any business or organization.
+Call queues are a vital part of any business or organization.

 Sometimes your company can’t always answer every call.
 It would be physically impossible.
 In these situations, the calls go into a queue, and the callers wait for their calls to be picked up, instead of constantly receiving ‘busy’ notifications.
 This is one of the features of a phone system that you’ll need, as it greatly improves customer service.

 Queue calls, or call queues, work in a very simple fashion.
 When you enable call queues in your phone system, the system automatically checks all the possible destinations for different incoming calls.
 If a destination corresponding to a call is available, the call is channeled to that point.
 Call routing is employed in channeling calls.

 If it happens that the system finds no available end for a call, the call is received by the system instead of being rejected and making the caller receive the notorious and frustrating ‘sorry, busy’ notification.
 In a queue calls system, the normal distribution approach is the first in, first out approach.

 Calls are distributed to specific agents by the Automatic Call Distributor (ACD).
 The ACD holds calls in queues until an endpoint is available, or more simply, when an agent becomes free to answer the call.